General Information

 Check-Out Procedure

-- You must be checked out of your room by 11:00 AM
+You must be checked out of your room by 11:00 AM.
+Please follow these guidelines to help make this a smooth process for everyone:

-- Clean room – We expect you to leave your room in the condition that you found it in when you checked in.
-Vacuums will be available.
+2. Clean Room – We expect you to leave your room in the condition that you found it when you checked in.
+Vacuums will be available for use if needed.

-- Personal belongings – Make sure to double check all dresser drawers and under your bed for any of your personal belongings.
-Every year we find numerous personal items after guests have checked out.
+4. Check for Personal Belongings – Make sure to double check all dresser drawers and under your bed for any of your personal belongings.
+Every year we find numerous personal items after delegates have checked out.
 These are costly to return at your expense.

-- Door – make sure to close and lock your door.
+6. Lock Door – After the counselor check, make sure to remove all your personal items and close and lock your door.

 Sexual Harassment, Bullying and Related Issues